Moemen-Gaballah/task-ticket/README.md

 ### TODO
+- [] use Services instead of Repository design pattern.
 - [] Complete Curd - custom pagination
 - [] API Documentation with Swagger
 - [] todo more Unit test